hybrid-intelligence/gridworld/README.md

 The best way to test your model is to run your submission locally.

-You can do this naively by simply running  `python rollout.py` or you can simulate the extra timeout wrappers that AIcrowd will implement by using `python test_submission.py`.
+You can do this naively by simply running  `python local_evaluation.py`.

 # How to Submit